uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/Connectivity/CN.3-Serial_Console.md

 ### **2.2 Enable USB Drivers [prj.conf]**

 To enable the existing USB drivers, a few config options need to be added to our project.
-A detailed guide for the USB API is found [1], which you may need to refer to for additional information.
+A detailed guide for the USB API is found [here](https://docs.zephyrproject.org/latest/reference/usb/uds_cdc_acm.html ), which you may need to refer to for additional information.

 Start by editing the **prj.conf** file.
 Append the following config options.
-These options can be found here [4], for different subsystems.
+These options can be found [here](https://docs.zephyrproject.org/latest/reference/devicetree/api.html ), for different subsystems.
 ```
 CONFIG_GPIO=y